MrBrunotte/ConsoleWarriorGame/README.md

 Next step is to work with the Move(int y, int x) method GetCell() has a quickfix will be refactored, it returns null if we are outside of the array cells (for now) We create a Clear() in the UI class that clears the console, makes the curser invisible and sets the curser position to 0,0.

+## ## Commit Four
+Start with refactoring the Drawmap() in the Game class Create Draw(map) and move all code to the Draw(Map map) method in the UI class.
+We reference the our map in the method Draw(Map map) and when we call the metod in the Game class we have to add the map parameter to the call => Draw(map)